12 great leaf peeping destinations in the Carolinas

 This lovely waterfall is the centerpiece of beautiful downtown Greenville.
 In recent years, this charming Main Street has drawn tourists from around the world.
 The tree-lined downtown district is lined with unique restaurants and shops, with plenty of alfresco dining to enjoy during the cool fall months.

-The natural oasis of this stunning downtown is Falls Park which features beautiful trees and serene walkways around a powerful waterfall.
-Plenty of places to sit and enjoy the soothing sounds of the waterfall, plus a beautiful bridge walkway.
+The natural oasis of this stunning downtown is Falls Park which features beautiful trees and serene walkways around a small, yet powerful waterfall.
+You will find plenty of places to sit and enjoy the soothing sounds of the waterfall, plus a beautiful bridge walkway.
 In autumn, the park and waterfall look especially beautiful when surrounded by the colors of the season.
 After you stroll enjoy brunch at Passerelle, a charming French bistro which overlooks the park.